rhiannawilson/Tracker-Up/notes.md

 view all roles //
 view all employees //
-view employees by departments // add a department - to finish add a role add an employee - to finish and update an employee role - to finish
+view employees by departments // add a department // add a role// add an employee// and update an employee role //

 _TABLE SECTION - DONE_